NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > The code is written in PEP 8 style.
-> Looking at SenseHat the code also looks to be written in PEP8.
+> SenseHat is written in PEP8.
+This is evident when SenseHat is use in Smiley.
+It uses camel case as well as underscores to seperate words in variable names e.g.  self.sense_hat.low_light
-> The reason the code is the same style is because the Smiley class calls for SenseHat which is encapsulated where and instance of SenseHat is created in Smiley class.
-Maintaining consistent coding style across the linked codes helps ease of understanding the code, integration of the classes easier, uniformity for the developers to acoid confusion are just a few reasons.
+> The reason the code is the same style is because the Smiley class calls for SenseHat which is a composition of Smiley.
+SenseHat is a module that is imported by Smiley.
+Maintaining consistent coding style across the linked codes helps ease of understanding the code, integration of the classes easier, uniformity for the developers to avoid confusion are just a few reasons.
 Also, the SenseHat is the code for the real hardware for the real LED light display whereas the other code we are using is for a simulated version.
 Having the same style code makes it easier to switch between the real and the simulated version.

 2. List three aspects of this convention you see applied in the code.